01The Will Wasn't Signed in Accordance With Applicable State Laws

 People tend to become weaker both physically and mentally as they age, and this can make them more susceptible to the influence of others.
 The key to undue influence in the context of a will contest is this: Did the alleged influencer exert such extreme pressure and put the testator under such severe duress that it caused him to lose his free will and instead succumb to the will of the influencer?

-And mere nagging, threats, and verbal abuse aren't enough, it takes much more, such as consulting with the Testator's attorney on the provisions of the will, paying for the will, and isolating the Testator from family and friends.
+Mere nagging, threats, and verbal abuse aren't enough to establish undue influence.
+Proving it typically involves actions such as consulting with the testator's attorney regarding the provisions of the will, paying for the will, and isolating the testator from his family and friends.

-A will procured by fraud is one that the Testator is tricked into signing.
-For example, if the Testator is presented with a document that the Testator thinks is a deed or power of attorney but is a will and the Testator signs it, then the will was procured by fraud.
-The problem with proving that a will was procured by fraud.
+A will procured by fraud is one that the testator is tricked into signing.
+For example, the testator might be presented with a document and told that it's a deed or a power of attorney.
+She therefore signs it, but it turns out that the document is a will.
+The will is therefore procured by fraud.

-The will might be declared invalid if the testimony of the witnesses doesn't add up, then the will may be declared invalid because it wasn't signed properly, not necessarily because it was procured by fraud.
+The will might be declared invalid if the testimony of the witnesses doesn't add up, but more likely because it wasn't signed properly, not necessarily because it was procured by fraud.

 What Are the Grounds for Contesting a Will?

 Ignoring State Law, Lack of Capacity, Undue Influence, and Fraud

 You can't challenge or contest a will simply because you don't like its terms.
 There are four legal reasons for a will contest in most states, and it can be very difficult to prove any one of them.
 That translates to a great deal of expense in many cases, from attorney's and expert's fees to court fees.
 But if one of these four reasons for a contest does exist, a last will and testament can be invalidated.

 It's not a matter of invalidating just one provision.
 The entire will is effectively thrown out and the estate proceeds as though the decedent had never left a will at all.